UoB-COMSM0166/2025-group-15/README.md

 #### 1. Developer-Oriented

-User Stories：
+User Stories:
-> As developers, we aim to ensure the game is **modular**, **immersive**, and **visually polished**.
-This includes:
+> As developers, we want a modular, immersive, and visually polished game:
 > - Breaking the game into independent, well-defined components.
-> - Designing immersive sound effects and background music that enhance the > gaming experience.
+> - Designing sound effects and background music that enhance immersion.
-> - Implementing smooth animations that are consistent with the game's artistic style.
+> - Implementing smooth animations consistent with the game's style.

-Acceptance Criteria：
+Acceptance Criteria:
-> 1. Each game module must be independently developed, tested, and integrated following a clear development plan.
+> 1. Each game module must be independently developed, tested, and integrated as planned
-> 2. Sound effects and background music should be appropriate for each scene, enhancing immersion.
+> 2. Audio should suit each scene and enhance the experience.
-> 3. Animations must be fluid, seamless, and visually aligned with the game's design and artistic vision.
+> 3. Animations must be fluid, seamless, and visually match the game's visual style.

 #### 2. Player-Oriented

-User Stories：
+User Stories:
 > As players, we expect a **progressively challenging** experience with options for **customization**.
 Specifically, we want to:
 > - Experience increasing difficulty levels throughout the game.
-> - Be able to pause and resume gameplay at any point.
+> - Pause and resume gameplay at any point.
-> - Customize characters and see these changes in real time.
+> - Customize characters and see changes in real time.
-> - Track our scores and compete on leaderboards.
+> - Track scores and compete on leaderboards.
 > - Engage with eco-friendly elements within the game.

-Acceptance Criteria：
+Acceptance Criteria:
-> 1. The game's difficulty should gradually increase with each level to maintain player engagement.
+> 1. Difficulty should increase steadily to maintain player engagement.
-> 2. The pause feature must freeze the game at the current state and allow players to resume from the exact point where they paused.
+> 2. The pause feature must freeze the current state and allow exact resumption.
-> 3. Customizations made to characters should appear instantly and in real-time during gameplay.
+> 3. Character customizations should appear instantly in real time.
-> 4. Players' scores should be recorded with timestamps, and high scores should trigger celebratory feedback.
+> 4. Players' scores should be timestamped, and high scores trigger celebratory.
 > 5. The game should include eco-friendly vehicle options such as bikes, electric cars, or other sustainable alternatives.